NMSSM neutralino dark matter for CDF II $W$-boson mass and muon $g-2$ and the promising prospect of direct detection: Introduction

+The most robust mass limit of the charged SUSY particle is from the LEP.
+Despite the mass spectrum dependency, the LHC can put an even more stringent mass limit on the squark mass, especially for those mass spectra not compressed.
+Based on the latest results of LHC searches for the squark pair production, a squark mass has to be heavier than $1.2\tev$~\cite{Sekmen:2022vzu, ATLAS:2022zwa}.
+All sfermions are involved in the computation of the relic density and $W$-boson mass, but only smuons and sneutrinos contribute to the $\delta{a_\mu}$ calculation in Fig.~\ref{fig:feynman_g2}.
+Furthermore, the slepton sector plays a similar role as the squark sector in calculating relic density and $W$-boson mass.
+For simplicity, we decouple the squark sector in this work.

+In the framework of MSSM, Ref.~\cite{Yang:2022gvz} has considered CDF II $m_W$, muon $g-2$, and DM constraints simultaneously.
+They find that the MSSM can survive all the constraints and agrees with the CDF II $W$-boson mass measurement within $2\sigma$.
+Recently, an interesting NMSSM study \cite{Domingo:2022pde} has also performed a global analysis of the NMSSM with CDF II $m_W$ measurement.
+Unlike our scenario (bino-like neutralino DM), these authors found that a lighter squark sector is required for a larger $W$-boson mass if considering a singlino-like neutralino DM.

+In this work, we first perform a comprehensive analysis and then test whether the four anomalies or excesses (i.e., CDF II $W$-boson mass, muon $g-2$, GCE, and antiproton) may have a common physical origin associated with the bino neutralino in the NMSSM.
+The low-mass bino neutralino can produce correct relic density only with the slepton co-annihilation or $Z/H$-resonance mechanism.
+However, the latest LZ experiment~\cite{LZ:2022ufs} gives a rigorous exclusion for DM mass below 100 GeV.
+Finally, we find that only the co-annihilation mechanism can simultaneously explain the CDF II W-boson mass excess and g-2 anomaly without violating other experimental constraints.
+Encouragingly, the ongoing LZ, PandaX-4T, and XENON-nT can thoroughly test the surviving parameter space in a few years.

-The paper is organized as follows.
-In Sec.~\ref{sec:model}, we briefly review the NMSSM model setup and the free parameters chosen in this work.
-We then summarize the experimental constraints and measurements in Sec.~\ref{sec:constraints}.
-Finally, we present the results and discussion in Sec.~\ref{sec:result}.
+This paper is organized as follows.
+In Sec.~\ref{sec:model}, we briefly introduce the NMSSM model setup and the free parameters chosen in this work.
+The $W$-boson mass prediction in the NMSSM is presented in Sec.~\ref{sec:Wmass}, and the experimental constraints and measurements are summarized in Sec.~\ref{sec:constraints}.
+In Sec.~\ref{sec:result}, we offer the results and discussion.
+Finally, we give a conclusion in Sec. ~\ref{sec:conclusion}.